 This course is an exploration of police ethical concerns, perceptions, and the history and effects of police deviance and corruption.
 Police abuse of authority, the code of silence, and police brutality will be discussed.
 Police prejudice and discrimination will be examined.
 Minnesota P.O.S.T. objectives will be covered in this course.
 Prerequisite: LE 209.
-Offered in Fall

-MATH 094 (3 credits) Algebra Skills
+MATH 094 (3 credits) | fall/spring semester Algebra Skills

 This course includes operation of integers, solving equations, using the Order of Operations, solving one-variable equations, solving inequalities, introduction to polynomial operations, factoring and solve quadratic equations, and linear equations in two variables.
-Prerequisite: An appropriate score on the Mathematics placement test or Math 093 with a grade of C or better.
-Note: This course does not count toward graduation and is not transferable to another institution.

-MATH 100 (4 credits)
+Note: This course does not count toward graduation and is nontransferable to another institution.

-Technical Math
+MATH 100 (4 credits) | fall semester Technical Math

 This course presents basic mathematical topics as they are applied in a technical program.
 It includes a review of basic mathematical operations, and continues with the development of algebraic and trigonometric skills in a technical setting.
 Most concepts will be applied through course specific problems.
-Note: This course is not intended for transfer.
-Prerequisite: An appropriate score on the Mathematics placement test or MATH 094 with a grade of C or better.
+Prerequisite: An appropriate score on the Mathematics placement test or MATH 094.
+Note: This course is nontransferable to another institution.